rish987/trackswitch-manuform/README.md

 ## Tips

+* I gave up trying to keep good values for both 4x6 and 5x6 options.
+So when adjusting the number of rows / cols, or tenting angles, (amoung other larger design changes) you will most likely have to update some magic numbers.
+I recommend opening the test.scad file and manipulate:
+	* defn column-curvature
+	* defn centerrow
+	* def centercol
+	* defn column-offset
+	* def keyboard-z-offset
+	* def wrist-rest-z-height-adj
+	* defn usb-holder-offset-coordinates
+	* defn screw-insert-all-shapes
 * When trying things out, 10 seconds of rendering time in OpenSCAD is really annoying.
 Load one of the test outputs with commented out parts that you don't use.
 * If you're not sure what things are generted by a piece of code, color them in using something like `(->> SOMETHING_HERE (color RED))` (see examples in dactyl.clj).